CamilleScholtz/prt/README.md

-# prtstuff
+# prt

-Consitent CRUX port utilities written in fish, aiming to replace, or at least, be used in combination with `prt-get`, `ports`, and some `prt-utils`.
+Consitent CRUX port utility written in fish, aiming to replace, or at least, be used in combination with `prt-get`, `ports`, and some `prt-utils`.
 These scripts still make use of `pkgmk` and `pkgadd`, simply because it's too hard/complex to parse `Pkgfile`s (bash) with fish.

 You might ask why I'm rewriting all these utils that work perfectly fine?
-One reason if for fun, a few other things that make the prtstuff utils interesting are:
+One reason if for fun, a few other things that make `prt` interesting are:

 * An inconsitency that really bugs me is how `pkgmk` only works by being in a directory with a `Pkgfile`, but `prt-get` is the other way around and only works by providing a port name.
-  I definitely like they way `pkgmk` does it, so almost all prtstuff utils work this way.
+  I definitely like they way `pkgmk` does it, so `prt` works this way, but unlike `pkgmk` also does dependencies and stuff.
   In combination with `cdp` it makes managing ports a breeze.

-* I'm kind of a perfectionst, I want all my terminal programs to have the exact same style of output. all the `--help` outputs of the prtstuff utils use the same kind of spacing, identation is always done with a black arrow (`->`), see the `lsdep`, `pullprt` and `provprt` output.
+* I'm kind of a perfectionst, I want all my terminal programs to have the exact same style of output. all the `--help` outputs of the prtstuff utils use the same kind of spacing, identation is always done with a black arrow (`->`), see the `prt depends`, `prt pull` and `prt provide` output.
   All utils use the same colors, same kind of flags, etcetera.

+  The command line is kinda inspired by the `go` one.

-* prtstuff uses one config file that sets ordering, aliasing, colors, and more for all prtstuff utils.
+* prtstuff uses one config file that sets ordering, aliasing, colors, and more for all `prt` utils.

-* prtstuff tries to follow the UNIX philosophy of doing one thing and doing it well. `pullprt` ONLY pulls in new ports, `lsprt` ONLY lists repos or ports, `lsdep` ONLY lists dependencies.

-* None of the prtstuff utils depend on `prt-get`.
+* None of the prtstuff utils depend on `prt`, kinda neat huh, it's slower though, but whatever.

-* The prtstuff utils have nice fish integration, for example a function named `cdp` that uses `locprt` to cd to ports, for example
-  `cdp mpv` cds to `/usr/port/6c37-git/mpv`.
-Completions for `cdp`, `locprt`, and more.
+* `prt` has nice fish integration, for example a function named `cdp` that uses `prt location` to cd to ports, for example `cdp mpv` cds to `/usr/port/6c37-git/mpv`.
+Most commands also have some form of completion.

-prtstuff tries to keep the naming of the utils kind of sane, and follows the following rules:

-pre-fixes:
-* `ls*` for utils that lists things.
-* `mk*` for utils that build packages.

-post-fixes:
-* `*prt` for utils that (can) interact with all ports found in the ports tree.
-* `*dep` for utils that interact with dependencies.
-* `*diff` for utils that interact with ports that have a different installed version from the version in the ports tree.

 ----

 ## cdp

-cd to port location, using `locprt`.
+cd to port location, using `prt location`.

 ### Examples